cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

    In the `credentials.properties` file you will need to populate the values for your deployment.

     ```text
-    # Add the values for the Credentials to access the IBM Cloud
+    ## Add the values for the Credentials to access the OpenShift Environment
-    # Instructions to access this information can be found in the README.MD
+    ## Instructions to access this information can be found in the README.MD
-    # This is a template file and the ./launch.sh script looks for a file based on this template named credentials.properties
+    ## This is a template file and the ./launch.sh script looks for a file based on this template named credentials.properties

-    # The host for the git repository (e.g. github.com, bitbucket.org).
-Supported Git servers are GitHub, Github Enterprise, Gitlab, Bitbucket, Azure DevOps, and Gitea.
-If this value is left commented out, the automation will default to using Gitea.
-    #TF_VAR_gitops_repo_host=
+    ## gitops_repo_host: The host for the git repository
+    #export TF_VAR_gitops_repo_host=github.com
     ## gitops_repo_username: The username of the user with access to the repository
     #export TF_VAR_gitops_repo_username=
     ## gitops_repo_token: The personal access token used to access the repository
     #export TF_VAR_gitops_repo_token=

-    # The organization/owner/group on the git server where the gitops repository will be provisioned/found.
-If not provided the org will default to the username.
-    #TF_VAR_gitops_repo_org=

-    # The project on the Azure DevOps server where the gitops repository will be provisioned/found.
-This value is only required for repositories on Azure DevOps.
-    #TF_VAR_gitops_repo_project

     ## TF_VAR_server_url: The url for the OpenShift api server
     export TF_VAR_server_url=
     ## TF_VAR_cluster_login_token: Token used for authentication to the api server
     export TF_VAR_cluster_login_token=

     ## TF_VAR_entitlement_key: The entitlement key used to access the IBM software images in the container registry.
 Visit https://myibm.ibm.com/products-services/containerlibrary to get the key
     export TF_VAR_entitlement_key=

     # Only needed if targeting IBM Cloud Deployment
     export TF_VAR_ibmcloud_api_key=

-    ##
-    ## AWS credentials
-    ## Credentials are required to install Portworx on an AWS.
-These credentials must have
-    ## particular permissions in order to interact with the account and the OpenShift cluster.
-Use the
-    ## provided `aws-portworx-credentials.sh` script to retrieve/generate these credentials.
-    ##

-    export TF_VAR_access_key=
-    export TF_VAR_secret_key=

-    ##
-    ## Azure credentials
-    ## Credentials are required to install Portworx on an Azure account.
-These credentials must have
-    ## particular permissions in order to interact with the account and the OpenShift cluster.
-Use the
-    ## provided `azure-portworx-credentials.sh` script to retrieve/generate these credentials.
-    ##

-    ## TF_VAR_azure_subscription_id: The subscription id for the Azure account.
-This is required if Azure portworx is used
-    export TF_VAR_azure_subscription_id=
-    ## TF_VAR_azure_tenant_id: The tenant id for the Azure account.
-This is required if Azure portworx is used
-    export TF_VAR_azure_tenant_id=
-    ## TF_VAR_azure_client_id: The client id of the user for the Azure account.
-This is required if Azure portworx is used
-    export TF_VAR_azure_client_id=
-    ## TF_VAR_azure_client_secret: The client id of the user for the Azure account.
-This is required if Azure portworx is used
-    export TF_VAR_azure_client_secret=
     ```